 Furthermore, the GSS argued that depriving detainees of sleep is not GSS policy.
 However, it admitted that when detainees were held before interrogation, they were not given breaks designed especially for sleep.
 After interrogation, detainees were sent as soon as possible back to their cells where they could sleep.

 The report published by B'Tselem and HaMoked in May 2007 indicates that, in a small percentage of cases, Shabak agents use "special" interrogation means, most of which entail the use of direct physical violence.
 The ISA's director and the State Attorney's Office approve their use in "ticking bomb" cases.
 Based on the statements of the sample group, there are seven methods in this category.

-The interrogators turn the chair so that the interrogee sits with the backrest to the side, and cuff his hands in front of him, then push him backwards, so that his back rests at a forty-five degree angle.
-The moment he cannot maintain this angle, he falls backward, his body forming an arch.
+The interrogators turned the chair so the interrogee sat with the backrest to the side, cuffed his hands in front of him, and then pushed him backwards so his backrests were at a forty-five-degree angle.
+When he cannot maintain this angle, he falls back, his body forming an arch.